 In fact all sewing machines - old and new - have mechanical limitations, and once in a while they might need servicing.
 For the less mechanically inclined, a sewing machine repair shop can do the work probably at reasonable cost.
 If you purchase a used machine from one of these shops, they will normally have already done this work for you.

 Many sewing machines besides the big four, mentioned above, will do a fine job.
 How to tell?
 Sew a few scraps of your intended fabric, and check the stitch balance.
-Adjust the lower bobbin and upper thread tension as necessary, and try again.
+Adjust the lower bobbin and upper thread tension as described above, and try again.
 If the machine will produce a even, balanced stitch, then you are all set.
 Remember that the materials in our kits are very thin, and do not require industrial-type machines.

 Any machine that automatically adjusts the lower thread (bobbin) tension.
 Any machine that has a horizontal bobbin, unless you have a manual that shows how to adjust the lower thread tension.
 Any sold in department stores - these machines tend to be cheaply made, regardless of the big name brands.
 What is wrong with cheaply made?
 Problems with adjustments, difficult and poor quality sewing, and short working lifetimes. (see "Another purchasing option" below)

 Even a machine producing an unbalanced stitch can usually be forced to do the job.
 The sewing may not be easy, and the results might not look as nice, especially with the flat-felled seams and the small reinforcement pieces. but even so, such a machine should get you camping.
 At least as long as it runs.
 But for the easiest and most gratifying results, look for an oldie but goody from my list.